Avangardum/AvangardumStyleConvention/Readme.md

 Do not use expression body declaration if it is more than one line long.
 Having a signature and an expression body on different lines is still acceptable.

+Do not mutate parameters unless they are `ref` or `out`.

+Add the `m_` prefix to local variables that are meant to be mutated.
+If a local variable doesn't have this prefix, it should not be mutated.

 <details>
 <summary>Example</summary>